bigomics/omicsplayground-doc/modules/mod1_dataview.rst

 cumulative correlation.
 Furthermore, it displays the tissue expression for a selected gene using the genotype-tissue expression `GTEx
 <https://www.ncbi.nlm.nih.gov/pubmed/23715323>`__ dataset.
 For each
-chart of the panel, a detailed explanation is provided below.
+chart of the panel (left to right, top to bottom), a detailed explanation is provided below.

-:**a**: To find out more information from the literature, hyperlinks are provide to
+:**Gene info**: To find out more information from the literature, hyperlinks are provide to
         connect the selected gene to public databases, including `OMIM <https://www.ncbi.nlm.nih.gov/omim/>`__,
         `KEGG <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC102409/>`__,
         and `GO <http://geneontology.org/>`__.

-:**b**: Expression barplot of grouped samples (or cells) for the selected gene.
+:**Gene Expression**: Expression barplot of grouped samples (or cells) for the selected gene.
         Samples (or cells) in the barplot can be ungrouped by setting the ``Group by`` under the main *Options*.

-:**c**: Ranking of the average expression of the selected gene.
+:**Average Rank**: Ranking of the average expression of the selected gene.

-:**d**: T-SNE clustering of samples (or cells) colored by an expression of the
+:**t-SNE clustering**: T-SNE clustering of samples (or cells) colored by an expression of the
         gene selected in the ``Search gene`` dropdown menu.
 The red color represents an over-expression of the selected gene across samples (or cells).

-:**e**: Barplot of the top positively and negatively correlated genes
+:**Top correlated genes**: Barplot of the top positively and negatively correlated genes
         with the selected gene.
 Absolute expression levels of genes are colored in the barplot, where the low and high expressions range between the light blue and dark blue colors, respectively.

-:**f**: Tissue expression for the selected gene in the tissue expression
+:**Tissue expression (GTEX)**: Tissue expression for the selected gene in the tissue expression
         `GTEx <https://www.ncbi.nlm.nih.gov/pubmed/23715323>`__ database.
         Colors corresponds to "tissue clusters" as computed by unsupervised clustering.